Course details

-A sports journalism degree for 2023
+A sports journalism degree for 2024

 This is in response to changes in the industry, such as the proliferation of specialist sport websites and the shift in power away from traditional media.
 Sports clubs and organisations are now taking control of their own narrative and looking for well-qualified media professionals who can help them build their audiences and communicate directly with fans.
-Our aim is to help you build those skills alongside the essential aspects of traditional journalism, like interviewing, newswriting and media law.
+Our aim is to help you build those skills alongside the essential aspects of traditional journalism, such as interviewing, newswriting and media law.

-Throughout your studies, you will gain significant hands-on experience of news gathering, reporting, and producing content for your chosen sport — including sports reports, social media videos, stories and profiles of athletes, podcasts, feature articles, and blogs.
+Throughout your studies, you will gain significant hands-on experience of news gathering, reporting, and producing content for your chosen sport — including sports reports, social media content, stories and profiles of athletes, podcasts, feature articles, and blogs.
 You’ll cover all aspects of the news cycle from previewing events to live reporting and post-event analysis.
-To see what our students get up to and view the content they produce, take a look at our StoryHub website and Twitter feed.
+To see what our students get up to and view the content they produce, take a look at our StoryHub website and X feed.

 As well as producing content, you’ll also be asked to analyse the work of current journalists to understand what best practice looks like.
 You will also learn more generally about communication, media, and societal issues in journalism.